Madhulika-notmadyet/Madhulika-notmadyet/README.md

 - 👋 Hi, I’m @Madhulika-notmadyet
 - 👀 I’m interested in app developing and programming
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on group based projects
+- I’m looking to collaborate on group based projects
 - 📫 How to reach me email: sweetmadhu264@gmail.com
 - 😄 Pronouns: competitive
-- ⚡ Fun fact: brewing new business ideas
+- ⚡ Fun fact: brewing new ideas

 <!---
 Madhulika-notmadyet/Madhulika-notmadyet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.